Last Updated on August 1, 2022 by Christine Kaaloa

 - I always have a backup plan with my family in case of the worst possible scenario.
 It lets them know of the steps they need to take, even in the case of death.
 Watch my video.

-What are your tips for planning your first solo trip?
-Leave your thoughts in the comments!
+How do you plan a solo trip?
+Share your tips for planning your first solo trip in the comments!

 Looking for travel insurance?